Assessment Tools

 Basic care needs

-An important part of any parenting assessment is to evidence a parent's understanding of how they meet their child/ren's basic care needs.
-To do this, practitioners use pictorial cards to explore the parents' understanding of their child/ren's basic care needs.
-For example, the cards help parents to reflect on how they implement routines for mealtimes, play, and bathing.
+To do this, practitioners use pictorial cards to explore the parent's understanding of their child/ren's basic care needs.
+For instance, the cards help parents to reflect on how they implement routines for mealtimes, play, and bathing.

 Emotional Attunement